 for all $ g \in \gset \setminus \{\gt\}$.

 The first step of the protocol is the unmodified \ac{RB} protocol.
-If we neglect that $\phi$ deviates from the form \eqref{eq:tildeG} on $\gt$, we can apply the analysis of the previous section for gate-independent noise and conclude that the protocol outputs and estimator for the effective depolarizing constant $p(\Lambda)$.
-E.g.~for a large group is plausible to neglect the contribution of the noise associated to the $\gt$ gate to the group average.
+If we neglect that $\phi$ deviates from the form Eq.~\eqref{eq:tildeG} on $\gt$, we can apply the analysis of the previous section for gate-independent noise and conclude that the protocol outputs and estimator for the effective depolarizing constant $p(\Lambda)$.
+For example, for a large group it is plausible to neglect the contribution of the noise associated to the $\gt$ gate to the group average.

-It remains to analyse the second protocol.
-In analogy to \eqref{eq:RB:convolution} we can in general rewrite
+It remains to analyze the second protocol.
+In analogy to Eq.~\eqref{eq:RB:convolution} we can in general rewrite

 by substituting $g_i$ with $g_i g_{i-1}^{-1} \gt^{-1}$ for all $i > 1$.

 Inserting the noise model~\eqref{eq:tildeG} yields